cedleg/ImageConversion/README.md

 # ImageConversion

 Back-office web service in JEE Hibernate MySql-connector environment</br>
-Convert an image in custom format from RESTful service using ImageMagick API
+Convert an image in custom format from RESTful service using ImageMagick software

 ### Serve